Camille Herron shatters World Record at Tunnel Hill

 Porta Johns are available at every aid station.
 Toilets and running water are available at 10.7, 15.7, 25, 35.3, 39.5, and 50.

-Drop bags can be left for the locations where the toilets and running water are available.
+Drop bags are to be left near the start/finish line in the designated area for each location.
+We will take them to these locations for you.
+(You can view this information by going to www.durbinracemanagement.com > races > Tunnel Hill 100/50, and clicking on the link.
 NOTE: 10.7 & 15.7 are the same location; 35.3 & 39.5 are the same.
 25/50 is the start/finish.
 So, besides the start/finish, there are two additional drop bag locations, that 50 mile runners can access twice each, and 100 mile runners can access four times each

 Schedule of Events